wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

   - `cd client && yarn dev`
   - `cd client && npm run dev`

-to launch your server!

 Here you are!
 Open [http://localhost:3000](http://localhost:3000) to discover your brand new app.

 **Creating the Header component**

-You are now going to create your first component that you'll reuse across the project.
+  - Create your first component that you'll reuse across the project.

 `components/Header.vue`